TanStack/router/docs/guide/introduction.md

 - Compression & Readability.
 While not out-of-the-box, this is usually desired, so making it simple to get should be as simple as including a library.
 - Low-level declarative APIs to manipulate query state (think `<Link>`, `<Navigate>` and `useNavigate`).
 This is one where most routers can't or won't go.
 To do this correctly, you have to buy into your search-param APIs wholesale at the core of the architecture and provide them as a consistent experience through the entire library.

-Let's just say React Location doesn't skimp on search params.
+Let's just say TanStack Router doesn't skimp on search params.
 It handles all of this out of the box and goes the extra mile!

 ### Asynchronous Navigation

 Popularized by frameworks like [Next.js](https://nextjs.org) and now [Remix](https://remix.run), **specifying asynchronous dependencies for routes that can all resolve in parallel before rendering** is quickly becoming table stakes for almost every React Framework out there.
 It would be nice if Suspense on its own could give us the solution, but without a router to indicate what needs to be pre-loaded, only suspending on render doesn't allow you to avoid waterfall suspense requests.

 This capability of knowing everything that needs to be fetched upfront before navigating is being explored heavily in SSR frameworks, but not in client-side apps.
-React Location's goal is to provide that same first-class support for specifying arbitrary asynchronous dependencies for your routes while asynchronously suspending navigation rendering until these dependencies are met.
+TanStack Router's goal is to provide that same first-class support for specifying arbitrary asynchronous dependencies for your routes while asynchronously suspending navigation rendering until these dependencies are met.

 To do this properly, routing and navigation need to be designed from the ground up to be **fully asynchronous**.
-The following features in React Location are first-class and native to the entire routing architecture:
+The following features in TanStack Router are first-class and native to the entire routing architecture:

 - Scheduling
 - Batching